Symptoms

 - resting completely – there's no evidence this helps

-- complementary medicine – there is not enough evidence that it's helpful for ME/CFS
+- complementary medicine – there's not enough evidence that it's helpful for ME/CFS

-A flare-up is when your symptoms get worse for a few days.
+A setback or relapse is when your symptoms get worse for a period of time.

 They're a common part of ME/CFS and can be caused by a number of factors, such as an infection or an unplanned activity.
 Sometimes there's no clear cause.

-The doctors treating you can help you manage a flare-up or relapse by:
+The doctors treating you can help you manage a setback or relapse by: